ChrisRoh92/Winterchaos/README.md

 ## How to play
 Use 'WASD' keys to control the player

+Press "Shift" while using 'WASD' to let the player run

 Use 'b' to drink a beer

 Use 'i' to have a look into the inventory